KennethanCeyer/OKR/README.md

 ### Key Results

-- Key 1: Read more than `1` book per month
+- Key 1: Achieved the `highest` score in recognition of company performance
-- Key 2: Read more than 2 papers per month
+- Key 2: Receive `3` or more offers
-- Key 3: Communicate with more than `20` staff every day
+- Key 3: Ranked `3rd` in the popularity ranking of published books

 ## '21 1Q